Fire Weather Alert System

 Many firefighters have been injured or killed due to rapid changes in weather causing unexpected fire behavior.
 Examples include the thunderstorm outflow that killed 19 on the Yarnell Hill Fire, the cold front passage that killed 14 on the South Canyon Fire, and the wind shift that killed 3 on the Twisp River Fire.
 Many of these weather events can easily be predicted and observed by tools that exist today (e.g., short-term high-resolution forecast models, radar data, nearby weather stations).
 Tragically, these tools and the data they provide are underutilized by on-the-ground firefighters, which leads to many preventable accidents.
 Some of the reasons for underutilization are that: 1) this information is difficult to access on mobile devices in the field, 2) the information is scattered among several web sites, 3) some of the information is difficult to interpret because it is intended for weather experts, and 4) firefighters do not have enough time to devote to gathering this weather information.

 Researchers developed the Fire Weather Alert System to alleviate many of these issues.
 Users simply provide the system with a location and custom weather thresholds to watch for.
 The system continuously checks the many data sources that exist for exceedance of those thresholds.
-Thresholds can be set for wind speed, temperature, relative humidity, precipitation, thunderstorms, and National Weather Service issued Watches, Warnings, or Advisories.
-Users are alerted when one of these thresholds is reached.
-The alert includes information about what threshold was met, where, and from what source (a nearby RAWS station, short-term forecast, radar data, etc.)
+Thresholds can be set for wind speed, temperature, relative humidity, precipitation, lightning, and National Weather Service issued Watches, Warnings, or Advisories.
+Users are alerted when one of these thresholds is reached via email, text, or push notifications.
+The alert includes information about what threshold was met, where, and from what source (a nearby RAWS station, short-term forecast, radar data, etc.).

-The Fire Weather Alert System also allows users to query and view RAWS and other surface observing station data, view the fire weather zone forecast, see and read all active NWS WW&A, see MODIS and VIIRS hotspot data, view incident information and fire perimeters, and more.
-FWAS provides on-the ground users with an easy-to-use custom weather delivery system that has the potential to increase safety and inform decision making on wildland fire incidents.
+The Fire Weather Alert System also gives access to weather measurements, forecasts, and other data tailored to firefighters’ needs in an easy-to-use map-based interface.
+FWAS provides a custom weather delivery system that has the potential to increase safety and inform decision making on wildland fire incidents.

 • CUSTOM WEATHER ALERTS

-• Get custom weather alerts when wind speed, wind gust, relative humidity, air temperature, and precipitation exceed your set thresholds.
+• Get alerts when wind speed, wind gust, relative humidity, air temperature, and precipitation exceed your set thresholds, lightning occurs, or NWS Watches, Warnings, or Advisories are issued.

-• Receive alerts via in-app messages, text, and/or email.
+• Receive alerts via text, email, or push notification.

 • Monitor Red Flag Warnings, Fire Weather Watches, Wind Advisories, Severe Thunderstorm Warnings, etc.

-• See fire weather zone names and boundaries on the map.
+• Display fire weather zone boundaries and identifiers on the map

 Continuing Development